 - 4 oz cream cheese 110 gr

-- 1 can of sweetened condensed milk 400 gr
+- 1 can sweetened condensed milk 400 gr

 - 1 tbsp vanilla extract